mind maps

 Are fear appeals such as explicit pictures of hospital patients, war metaphors and death toll projections effective?

-Evidence from health psychology and communication is inconclusive
+Evidence from health psychology and communication is inconclusive.

 Fear appeals effectively draw attention to a threat.